 Formerly professor of violin at Northwestern State University of Louisiana, Asbury College, and Teacher-Mentor for the University of Kentucky’s String Project, Santelices also performs with the Arkansas Symphony Orchestra in Little Rock, is Assistant Concertmaster of the Texarkana Symphony Orchestra, and is a member of the Baroque Artists of Shreveport.
 His music degrees are from the Peabody Conservatory of Music of Johns Hopkins University and Northern Illinois University.

 For more information and to apply please contact the Music Office at the Hurley School of Music at 318.869.5235 or the Program Director at firstname.lastname@example.org or 318.773.8673.

 Mission of the Centenary Suzuki School

-The Centenary Suzuki School strives to offer the highest quality string instruction in the State of Louisiana by starting children at the earliest age possible, using the Suzuki method as well as traditional materials such as scales, etudes, and supplemental pieces.
+The Centenary Suzuki School strives to offer the highest quality string instruction in the State of Louisiana by training children, ages 4–7, using the Suzuki method as well as traditional materials such as scales, etudes, and supplemental pieces.
 Key components are: involved parents, well-trained teachers, and weekly private and group classes.
 Through weekly note-reading experiences in theory, orchestra, and chamber music, we seek to develop well-rounded musicians.
 While our plan is to sufficiently prepare students who choose to pursue music degrees, our broader goal is to promote a life-long love of music, either through participation in music-making, or through attendance and support of performances of various musical institutions and organizations.
 Through music study involving the Suzuki approach, our highest goal is to aid in the development of good citizens and to foster a sensitivity to all that is beautiful in life.